kensnyder/react-thermals/README.md

 ### Immutability

 Stores should treat state as immutable.
-When using path expressions for actions or calling setStateAt, React Thermals automatically ensures relevant parts of state are replaced instead of changed.
-Replacing is more efficient than cloning the entire state and ensures that components re-render only when replaced parts of the state change.
+When using path expressions for actions or calling `setStateAt`, React Thermals automatically ensures relevant parts of state are replaced instead of changed.
+Replacing is more efficient than cloning the entire state and ensures that components rerender only when replaced parts of the state change.

-Under the hood, React Thermals has an `updatePath(path, replacer)` function that performs this state replacement.
+Under the hood, React Thermals has a `replacePath(path, value)` function that performs this state replacement.
 The unit test below illustrates a change to a multi-layer state value, where the resulting state has some changes but keeps unaffected parts unchanged.